-Get a lifetime of tech training for $89
+Get a lifetime of tech training for $79

 Normally, access like this would set you back $2,500, but right now you can pack a small fraction of that.

-For a limited time, you can grab all of this for just $89, which is a savings of 96%.
-Use coupon code ACLEARN10 at checkout for an additional $10 off, bringing your price further down to $79!
+For a limited time, you can grab all of this for just $79, which is a savings of 96%.

 If you are looking to have a lifetime of access to all this information you won't want to miss out, so be sure to make your purchase now!